Manage network access

 Groups

-A NetBird group works and follows a similar concept to tags in other platforms; they are easily created and can be associated with peers and used in rules to control traffic within your network.
+A NetBird group works and follows a similar concept to tags in other platforms; they are easily created and can be associated with peers and used in policies to control traffic within your network.

-• One group can have multiple peers.
+• A single group can have multiple peers.

-• Peers can belong to multiple groups.
+• Peers can be part of multiple groups simultaneously.

 The All Group

-The Default Rule
+The Default policy

 Multiple Mesh Networks

-Managing Rules
+Managing Policies

-Creating Rules
+Creating Policies

 high-level-dia